 On that day, TWU is hosting a campus-wide Day of Learning to foster greater knowledge and understanding of Indigenous history and cultures, and to reflect on the history and legacy of residential schools.

 Grand Chief Clarence Pennier, manager of Aboriginal Title and Rights at the Stó:lō Tribal Council, will be a special speaker at TWU's Day of Learning.
 He has devoted most of his career to advocating on behalf of Aboriginal issues.

 Lounsbury and her colleagues Dr. Kendra Rieger, Assistant Professor of Nursing, and Dr. Erica Grimm, Professor of Art, will be conducting a workshop on applying Indigenous ways of knowing and being to academic research.
 Other events throughout the day include a workshop on applying First Peoples Principle of Learning to teacher education, led by Education Professor Nina Pak Lui, and a workshop on the United Nations Declaration on the Rights of Indigenous Peoples and BC law, led by History Professor Dr. Bruce Shelvey.

 University-wide learning and engagement

-The Trinity Western community as a whole has also participated in learning and engaging Indigenous perspectives.
-Over the past years, the campus community has supported the Moose Hide Campaign to end violence against Indigenous women, and Orange Shirt Day in remembrance of residential school survivors.
+Year-round, the Trinity Western community participates in learning and engaging Indigenous perspectives.
+The campus community has supported the Moose Hide Campaign to end violence against Indigenous women, and Orange Shirt Day in remembrance of residential school survivors.
 In June 2021, in response to news of children’s remains discovered at the former Kamloops residential school, TWU hosted a series of in-person prayer vigils to honour the victims.

 TWU Nursing students complete practicums in Indigenous communities